 “Physicians can offer the best treatment recommendations only after knowing what patients value and need,” Harpham stated.

-A study published in the journal The Oncologist indicates that treatment decisions need to be based not just on evidence-based standards, but also on patient preference and values.
+A published in the journal The Oncologist indicates that treatment decisions need to be based not just on evidence-based standards, but also on patient preference and values.

 Also, opportunities for shared decision-making need to be improved.
-A study in Current Oncology found that despite statistics showing that cancer patients want to be more actively involved in their treatment, many aren’t.
+A in Current Oncology found that despite statistics showing that cancer patients want to be more actively involved in their treatment, many aren’t.
 Their review of studies found that 34–80 percent of cancer patients had the level of decision-making they desired.
 When cancer patients felt that they hadn’t been able to participate fully in decision-making, they experienced poorer outcomes, including depression, fatigue, anxiousness, and less satisfaction.

 Patients are having more informed discussions about their own healthcare with physicians.
 It’s a new order that doctors find both helpful and challenging.